mchez808/treehouse/digital-literacy/super-basic-facts--how-internet-works.md

 Apache server is a webpage server , and FTP Server is a File server, used when you request a file.

 An Apache server runs on the Linux / Unix Operating System.

+### True or False?

+HTTP is how clients and servers transfer webpages on the web.

+`True`